FernandesReon/AstroPic/README.md

 ### For Non-Technical Users

-Simply visit our live site (link here) and enjoy the daily space wonder without any setup!
+Simply visit our live site [here](https://cosmoview.netlify.app/) and enjoy the daily space wonder without any setup!

 ### For Developers